Updated 4th April 2021

-If you are seeking to claim labiaplasty surgery on the Medicare rebate system you will need a referral from your doctor.
+If you are seeking to claim the labiaplasty Medicare rebate, you will need a referral from your doctor.
 This referral is needed because the Victorian State Legislation claims that the removal of the labia minora is considered ‘female genital mutilation’ unless it is ‘necessary for the health of the person on whom it is performed.’

 Up until recently labiaplasty and vulvoplasty were included on the same item number 35533 on Medicare.
 This allowed the patient to receive a rebate – which was a certain amount of money back from the government for having the procedure performed for health, not cosmetic reasons.
 For quite a few years – particularly since the rise in popularity of labiaplasty there has been some uncertainty as to whether labiaplasty is even valid for Medicare purposes.